 IBS in Men: Why It's Underdiagnosed (and What to Do)

-What the prevalence data actually shows
+What the prevalence data shows

 A 2017 systematic review and meta-analysis in Gut by Sperber and colleagues pooled IBS prevalence data from more than 80,000 people across dozens of countries.
 Pooled prevalence came in around 9% globally, and while women were more likely to meet criteria than men, the population-level ratio was closer to 1.5 to 1 than to 2 to 1.
 Other large surveys land in a similar range.